Yep, more birds and more billabongs.

 Fri 18 Jun 2010

-blackfellas get out, beers in hand and not a single front tooth
+get out, beers in hand and smiles on faces.

 We talk for a while and after another beer I mention